clolsonus/VirtualChoir/README.md

 # Virtual Choir Syncing, Mixing, and Rendering Tools

 Virtual choirs allow people from across the world or just across town to collaborate and make music together.
-This project seeks to make the process of creating virtual choir songs easier and quicker.
+If you are an experienced creator, these tools can help your project come together more quickly.
+For those that are new, these tools can open the door to this fascinating world (without requiring audio or video editing experience or expensive software) so that you and your performers can show off your efforts and talents!

 ![demo choir](images/combined.png?raw=true "Combined Demo")